 Unavoidable short-term, minor, direct adverse impacts associated with the Proposed Action would include temporary erosion and sedimentation from soil disturbance; a temporary increase in fugitive dust and air emissions during construction; intermittent noise; and alterations to local traffic and airfield operations.
 These impacts would be confined to the immediate area and would be minimized by implementing environmental controls required by permits and approvals.
 Unavoidable long-term, substantial, direct adverse impacts on approximately 0.11 acres of WOTUS would occur from construction of the new parking apron but would not be expected to significantly impact the chemical, physical, or biological integrity of the nation's waters.
-A Section 404 permit for discharge of dredged or fill material to WOTUS and a Section 10 permit for excavation or deposition in navigable WOTUS would be obtained, and BMPs would be employed to minimize impacts on wetlands and other WOTUS.
+Prior to any ground disturbing construction activity, all applicable state and federal water quality permits and certifications will be acquired by the USAF or construction contractor, and BMPs would be employed to minimize impacts on wetlands and other WOTUS.
 Unavoidable short-term, substantial, direct adverse impacts on birds protected under the MBTA would occur from removal of nesting habitat during construction; however, the impacted vegetation represents a negligible amount of habitat loss compared to the total acreage of vegetation on the atoll.
 Impacts would be minimized by implementing BMPs and conservation measures developed in consultation with the USFWS.